TCU vs. Colorado: Odds, spread, over/under - September 2

 TCU vs. Colorado Betting Trends

-- The Horned Frogs were favored by 20.5 points or more once last season, and covered the spread.
+- The Horned Frogs covered the spread when playing as at least 20.5-point favorites in their only opportunity last season.

-- Colorado had a record of just 2-10-0 against the spread last year.

-- The Buffaloes were an underdog by 20.5 points or more last season seven times and failed to cover in all seven games.
+- The Buffaloes were an underdog by 20.5 points or more last year seven times and failed to cover in all seven games.

 TCU 2023 Futures Odds